pagopa/terraform-azurerm-v3/kubernetes_velero_backup/README.md

 # kubernetes velero backup

-Module that allows the scheduling of velero backups for specific namespaces
+Module that allows the scheduling of velero backups for specific namespaces Note that this module selects the correct cluster to work on using the command `kubectl config use-context "<cluster_name>"`, so you should have that context available in your `.kube` folder.
+This is achievable using the utility script `k8setup.sh` included in the aks-setup folder of your IaC project

 ## How to use it